dcunited001/dcunited001.github.io/_drafts/2016-06-05-im-not-religious-im-spiritual-3-my-own-beliefs.md

 technology seal themselves off from threats to their power.

 At some point, unless access to information is permitted, there is a huge opportunity for the power-hungry to abuse this differential.
-There are specific technologies which magnify the rate at which new discoveries occur.
+There are specific technologies which magnify the rate at which new discoveries occur: this is the nature of the singularity.
 On the other hand, many of these technologies are incredibly dangerous and, thus, the desire to wall these techs off is justified.
-Because of this, the likelihood that a small faction of people would abuse the differential singularity is all the more likely: because if they did, who would know about it?
+It is because of this that the likelihood that a small faction of people would abuse the differential singularity is all the more likely: because if they did, who would know about it?

-###
+### I'm Still Searching

-So we need these fixpoints to ground our culture in something.

-...
+While I claim that religion is needed because of it's capacity to shape the minds of the next generation, I haven't provided or accepted such a vehicle myself.
+I don't believe humanism is quite capable in this regard and I feel like atheism completely disregards the value of such a vehicle and our need for one.
+However, I don't intend on specifying how such a thing should be constructed for my own belief system, since it is mine and mine alone.

 To clarify, I am not trying to specify the "correct" religion or specify the correct set of beliefs that should form the basis of a